 Your primary challenge when leading a hybrid team will be figuring out how to communicate effectively with one another.
 It is impossible to maintain healthy and impactful working relationships or develop strong collaboration without proper and open communication.

 One step you can take to ensure effective communication is to schedule frequent video calls.
-On-site teams interact daily in the office and even take breaks together, positively impacting productivity and team dynamics.
+On-site teams interact daily in the office and even take breaks together, positively impacting productivity and group dynamics.
 That privilege is not available to hybrid team members.
 And it can be difficult for distributed teams to build the dynamics and culture necessary to work well together.

 To foster healthy communication, you must invest in the necessary tools.
 Look to video conferencing software like Zoom or Microsoft Teams.
 Connect everyone to Slack, Telegram, or other messaging tools.
 And use file-sharing tools like Google Drive or Dropbox.
 It can also help combine different communication channels to accommodate specific communication goals.
 For instance, you could use Google Duo for a small, casual meeting and connect everyone on Zoom for larger-scale, official video calls.